NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 This includes:

 They have helped us to develop some fundamental principles and we have worked alongside them to develop plans for the future.
+The most important of these principles was that care should be available as close to patients' homes as is practicable.

 • What is important to you?